Nembl

 effectAllow grants permission; Deny blocks it

-resourceThe resource type the policy applies to (e.g., services, workflows, requests, secrets)
+resourceThe resource type the policy applies to (e.g., service, workflow, secret, agent).
+Singular per the policy engine's RESOURCE_TYPES constant.

 conditionsOptional tag-based conditions that must match for the policy to apply